Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 The aesthetic design of Dura is poor.

 It’s an odd-looking thing with a weird shape, strange proportions and more than a hint of ugliness.
 I wouldn’t want it as my main bike computer for that reason.
 Bryton had a history of odd-shaped bike computers, but their recent ones mimic the traditional Garmin case design, as did Stages and others.
 We must applaud Coros for trying to be different, but they failed this time.
-Better luck next.
+Better luck next time.

 That said, the Edge 1050’s angular case shape harks back to Bryton.
 Oh well!